-We generated substantially all of our revenue in 2015, 2016, 2017 and the six months ended June 30, 2018 from the sale of properties and our results of operations may fluctuate due to factors such as the schedule of our property development and the timing of property sales
+We generated substantially all of our revenue in 2017, 2018 and 2019 from the sale of properties and our results of operations may fluctuate due to factors such as the schedule of our property development and the timing of property sales

-In 2015, 2016, 2017 and the six months ended June 30, 2018, we derived substantially all of our revenue from the sale of properties.
+In 2017, 2018 and 2019, we derived substantially all of our revenue from the sale of properties.
 Our results of operations may fluctuate due to factors such as the schedule of our property development and the timing of property sales.